 - Will there be a mic-check?
 Although it may not be a concert, a corporate event or business meeting still requires that the microphones are carefully checked over the venue’s (or rented) sound system to ensure that there are no ‘hot’ mics – i.e., high-pitched sounds that occur when there is too much feedback – or other discernible audio issues.
 If possible, ask the AV team if you can arrive early to check all of the mics before the event begins.

-Although there are many different facets to coordinate when orchestrating a meeting or special event, with careful planning, your audio visual services needs can be met – and with the assistance of the experts at Vario, they’ll not only be reached, but exceeded.
-Creating a detailed checklist will not only allow you to discuss plans with your Audio Visual team, but troubleshoot any unforeseen snags that may arise before, during or after the event.
+Although there are many different facets to coordinate when orchestrating a meeting or special event, with careful planning, your audio-visual services needs can be met – and with the assistance of the experts at Vario, they’ll not only be reached but exceeded.
+Creating a detailed checklist will not only allow you to discuss plans with your Audio Visual team but troubleshoot any unforeseen snags that may arise before, during, or after the event.
 Remain proactive in your event planning by keeping the lines of communication open with your AV team, and be sure to gather as much information from your keynote speakers and other presenters to ensure things run smoothly.
-In the end, your staff, patrons, volunteers and clients will be appreciative of your stellar coordination efforts – and most importantly, a memorable and seamless event.
+In the end, your staff, patrons, volunteers, and clients will be appreciative of your stellar coordination efforts – and most importantly, a memorable and seamless event.
 Searching for a San Diego audio visual company for your next event?
 Don’t hesitate to connect with us to discuss how we can help support you and your event.